TSTP-Enterprises/TSTP-Drive_Mapper/README.md

 - Click the **"Check Drives"** button to verify the current status of all drive mappings.
 The **"Mapped"** column will indicate whether each drive is currently connected.

 ### **6. Exporting Drive Mappings**
-- Navigate to **File > Export Drives for PowerShell Script** to export your drive mappings as a PowerShell script.
-This script can be used for automation or shared with others.
+- Navigate to **File > Export Drives** to export your drive mappings as JSON or XML files.
+These files can be used for automation or shared with others.

 ### **7. Accessing Logs**
 - The log console at the bottom of the main window displays real-time logs of all operations.